martindevans/hypernonsense/readme.md

 });
 ```

-The `multiindex` contains within it a number of `hyperindex` (specified as `10` in this example).
-When queried it fetches the nearest group from all sub-indices and merges them together, keeping the closest points (limited to `100` in this example) according to the distance metric (`distance` function in this example).
+The `multiindex` solves the poor quality of results from a single `hyperindex` by querying multiple `hyperindex` instances simultaneously and aggregating their results together.
+This allows you to directly trade off speed to accuracy by increasing the `indices` count.
+When querying from a `multiindex` you can specify the number of items to retrieve (`100` in this example) and the distance metric to order them by.

-## Tweaking Parameter
+## Tweaking Parameters

 When using this you must be aware that it is a probabilistic data structure - results that it returns are approximately correct.
 You should experiment with the two parameters until you achieve a level of speed and accuracy that you are happy with.